MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/updates.md

 <tr><td>Anti-virus definition</td><td colspan="4">Updated with each scan</td></tr>
 </table>

 These deferral periods are intentionally designed to ensure high security and performance standards for all users.
-Furthermore, based on data gathered across all Microsoft Managed Desktop devices and the varying scope and impact of updates, Microsoft Managed Desktop reserves flexibility to modify the length of the above deferral periods for any and all deployment rings on an ad hoc basis.
+Furthermore, based on data gathered across all Microsoft Managed Desktop devices and the varying scope and impact of updates, Microsoft Managed Desktop reserves flexibility to modify the length of the above deferral periods for any and all deployment groups on an ad hoc basis.

 ## Windows Insider Program

 Microsoft Managed Desktop does not support devices that are part of the Windows Insider program.
-This program is used to validate pre-release Windows software and is intended for non-mission critical devices.
+The Windows Insider program is used to validate pre-release Windows software and is intended for non-mission critical devices.
 While this is an important Microsoft initiative, it is not intended for broad deployment in production environments.

-Any devices found with Windows Insider builds will be put into the Test group and not be included for update SLAs.
+Any devices found with Windows Insider builds will be put into the Test group and not be included for update service level agreements (SLAs.

 ## Bandwidth management